-As more drivers get back on the road this Summer, it’s great to consider the temperature and weather that your vehicle will endure.
-An overheating engine can bring a halt to the family fun, especially when the radiator fails.
+As more drivers get back on the road this Summer, it’s great to consider the temperature and weather your vehicle will endure.
+An overheating engine can halt the family fun, especially when the radiator fails.

 Once rust has started to form, you will begin to see a bubbling erect from the problematic area and can slowly grow with the cost of fixing the issue rising from the start.

 If you currently own a vehicle with over 150,000 miles on the odometer, we recommend protecting you and your wallet with an Endurance auto protection plan.
 When you have Endurance, you’ll have comprehensive breakdown protecting for a brand new car right off a dealership lot or your old, used car you’ve had for years.
 Some plans, such as Advantage, can give coverage for vehicles up to 20 years old plans without having any mileage limits!
 That means your old, reliable vehicle can get coverage for breakdowns while also helping you save up to $3,500 in yearly maintenance services, including helping you with oil changes (and filters), alignment checks, tire pressure (PSI) checks, tire rotations and more.
 You’ll even be able to enjoy one-time services like a brake pad/shoe replacement and cooling system maintenance for more coverage and savings.

 Other plans, like our Select Premier coverage plan, are specially designed for drivers with more than 150,000 miles on their car and who are looking for premium auto protection.
 Select Premiere is built to protect vital vehicle components for high-mileage vehicles, plus select A/C and electrical parts prone to fail.